 This procedure allows for the identification of not only those entities over which the Group is able to gain control via the voting rights granted by the direct or indirect participation in the capital thereof, but also of those other entities over which control is exercised by other means.
 This procedure enables the analysis of whether the Group controls the entity, has rights there over or is exposed to the variable returns thereof, and whether it has the capacity to use its power to influence the amount of the returns.
 If after this analysis the conclusion is that the Group has control, the entity is added to the perimeter and is consolidated by the global integration method.
-If this is not the case, the entity is also added to consolidation perimeter and is valued according to the equity method.
+If this is not the case, one examines whether significant influence or joint control exist.
+If this is the case, the entity is also added to consolidation perimeter and is valued according to the equity method.